 2. Every person has a creative side, and it can be expressed in many ways: problem solving, original and innovative thinking, and artistically, to name a few.
 Describe how you express your creative side.

 Drawing was always a hobby of mine for as long as I can remember, but now it felt like my drawings lacked creativity.
 I felt that I was drawing merely for art’s sake in which how perfect it looked on the outside mattered more than the process behind it.

 Transitioning into adolescence was confining; I constantly felt trapped in my restless feelings and concerns, leading to me thinking of quitting drawing.
 However, I thought of turning to drawing once again, and starting fresh digitally.
+My drawings shifted more into simply whatever was in my mind, interpreting my thoughts into visual representations in the form of portraits, scenes, and colors.
 As I pour my thoughts into the screen, I somehow gain this newfound confidence; I’d find myself being able to express my feelings, thoughts, and ideas into my digital art, thus re-discovering my passion.

-My drawings shifted more into simply whatever was in my mind, interpreting my thoughts into visual representations in the form of portraits, scenes, and colors.
 As I created more art pieces, I looked back and analyzed which elements or style of drawing I felt most comfortable with.
 This helped me discover my art style: combining realistic images into abstract backgrounds to represent my feelings that even I found hard to fully understand.

 Moreover, I discovered more ways to use art other than as an outlet to express my feelings, which is to use it for others.
 I’d use digital art to call attention to current issues through my social media illustrations and create products to help people with their needs.
 This redefined creativity to me: a tool to express anything such as our own thoughts and things happening in the world.
 And I felt that digital art did just that for me as it served so much purpose, allowing me to learn more about myself and putting all my thoughts into one image by presenting those ideas visually through symbols.